Munim Khan II: Career

+Tenure as Grand Vizier

 The Rajputs had taken advantage of the death of Aurangzeb by attacking the imperial territories in Ajmer.
 There was a sharp difference of opinion between Bahadur Shah and Munim Khan on one hand, and Zulfiqar Khan on another, on how to deal with the Rajput rebellions.
-The latter wanted to conciliate the Rajas by not only readmitting their homelands, but restoring them to high administrative posts, while Munim Khan II was of the opinion that the homelands of the Rajputs should be distributed among the Mughal nobles as part of the Diwan-i-Khalisa(crown-lands).
+The latter wanted to conciliate the Rajas by not only readmitting their homelands, but restoring them to high administrative posts, while Munim Khan II was of the opinion that the homelands of the Rajputs should be distributed among the Mughal nobles as part of the Diwan-i-Khalisa (crown lands).
 Although the Mughals defeated the first Rajput rebellion, another uprising started during Bahadur Shah's campaigns in the Deccan.
 Munim Khan led an attack of the Sikhs, but failed to capture the Guru, for which he was reprimanded by Bahadur Shah I.

+Patronage

 Munim Khan was known for his patronage of the Indian Shaikhzadas.
 When Ruh-ul-Amin Khan of Bilgram reportedly entered state service with only 60 horsemen and foot soldiers, the Wazir Munim Khan created him a mansab of 6000 and made him his close associate.
 The rise of Muhammad Murad Kashmiri(later Itiqad Khan), the favorite of the later emperor Farrukhsiyar, originally began through his old friend Munim Khan, who obtained for him a high post and the title of Wakalat Khan.

+Death

+He died in February 1711 following a brief illness.
 On his death, Hidayatullah Khan Kashmiri succeeded him as the Wazir of the Mughal empire.